guangying94/magentic-one-autogen-sample/magentic-one-streamlit/README.md

 ## Run Result Storage Feature (Optional)
 When the `STORE_RUN_RESULT` environment variable is set to `true`, the application will:
 - Generate a unique GUID for each task execution
-- Store the complete run results (including images and text) as JSON in Azure Cosmos DB
+- Store run metadata and text results in Azure Cosmos DB
+- Store images in Azure Blob Storage and reference them by URL
 - Provide a shareable URL that allows accessing the stored results later
 - Display stored results when accessing the app with `?run_id=<guid>` parameter

+### Architecture
+- **Azure Cosmos DB**: Stores run metadata, text results, and image URLs (within 2MB limit)
+- **Azure Blob Storage**: Stores all images with secure, authenticated access
+- **Azure Identity**: Handles authentication for both services securely

+### Benefits
+- **No size limitations**: All images are preserved regardless of size
+- **Secure access**: Images stored privately with authenticated access only
+- **Fast loading**: Images cached locally to avoid repeated downloads
+- **Cost effective**: Blob storage is much cheaper than Cosmos DB for large files
+- **Global distribution**: Images can be accessed from anywhere with proper authentication

 To enable this feature:
 1. Set `STORE_RUN_RESULT=true` in your `.env` file
-2. Configure Azure Cosmos DB environment variables (see Environment Variables section)
+2. Configure Azure Cosmos DB and Blob Storage environment variables (see Environment Variables section)
 3. Ensure your Cosmos DB has a database and container created (default names: `magentic_one_results` database, `run_results` container)
+4. Ensure your Blob Storage has a container created (default name: `magentic-one-images`) - public access not required
-4. Ensure proper Azure Identity authentication is configured (see Authentication section below)
+5. Ensure proper Azure Identity authentication is configured (see Authentication section below)

 7. To stop the app, press `Ctrl+C` in the terminal.
 8. To containerize the app, you can use the Dockerfile provided in the root directory.
 Run the following command to build the image.